When Simultaneous Localization and Mapping Meets Wireless Communications: A Survey: Conclusions

-The findings of this study indicate that joint SLAM–wireless systems design will form a cornerstone for future networked autonomous systems, enabling safe navigation, robust state feedback control, environment reconstruction, and real-time network optimization.
-Whilst early research demonstrates promising results, fully integrated solutions are still in their infancy.
-Advancements in hetero-modal fusion, distributed estimation information exchange among autonomous agents, vision-language models in robotics, and edge-powered computation are deemed important in order to achieve the next generation of visual perception-aware communications and communications-aware visual perception.
-Thus, the nexus of SLAM and wireless communications is a foundational paradigm for 6G-enabled intelligent robotic and autonomous vehicle systems, capable of advanced reasoning on space and time through adaptive, unobstructed wireless links.
+The findings of this study indicate that joint SLAM–wireless systems design {has the potential to} form a cornerstone for future networked autonomous systems, {facilitating} safe navigation, robust state feedback control, environment reconstruction, and real-time network optimization.
+Whilst early research {shows} promising results, fully integrated solutions {appear to be} in their infancy.
+Advancements in hetero-modal fusion, distributed estimation information exchange among autonomous agents, vision-language models in robotics, and edge-powered computation are {important for achieving} the next generation of visual perception-aware communications and communications-aware visual perception.
+Thus, the {intersection} of SLAM and wireless communications {forms} a foundational paradigm for 6G-enabled intelligent robotic and autonomous vehicle systems, {supporting} advanced reasoning on space and time through adaptive, unobstructed wireless links.

-\begin{IEEEbiography}[{ }]{Konstantinos Gounis} received an M.Sc.
-Degree in Computer Science: Digital Media - Computational Intelligence from the School of Informatics, Aristotle University of Thessaloniki, Greece.
+\begin{IEEEbiography}[{ }]{Konstantinos Gounis} received the Diploma (five years) from the Department of Production Engineering and Management, Democritus University of Thrace, Xanthi, Greece, in 2013, and completed his internship at the Department of Mechanical Engineering, Aristotle University of Thessaloniki, Thessaloniki, Greece, in 2014.
+He received an M.Sc.
+Degree from the Department of Informatics, Aristotle University of Thessaloniki, Greece, in 2024.
 He is a Ph.D. student at the School of Electrical and Computer Engineering, Aristotle University of Thessaloniki.
 His research interests are focused around Vision-aided Sensing and Communications and Autonomous Systems. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Sotiris A. Tegos} (Senior Member, IEEE) received the Diploma (five years) and Ph.D. degrees from the Department of Electrical and Computer Engineering, Aristotle University of Thessaloniki, Thessaloniki, Greece, in 2017 and 2022, respectively.
 Since 2022, he has been a Postdoctoral Fellow with the Wireless Communications and Information Processing Group, Aristotle University of Thessaloniki.
 In 2018, he was a Visitor Researcher with the Department of Electrical and Computer Engineering, Khalifa University, Abu Dhabi, UAE.
 His current research interests include multiple access in wireless communications, wireless power transfer, and optical wireless communications.
 He received the Best Paper Award in 2023 Photonics Global Conference and in 2025 IEEE Wireless Communications and Networking Conference.
 He serves as an Editor for \emph{\textsc{IEEE Transactions on Communications}} and \emph{\textsc{IEEE Communication Letters}}.
 He was an Exemplary Reviewer of \emph{\textsc{IEEE Wireless Communications Letters}} in in 2019, 2022, and 2023 (top 3\% of reviewers) and an Exemplary Editor of \emph{\textsc{IEEE Communications Letters}} in 2024 and 2025. \end{IEEEbiography}